zooniverse/interventions-gateway/README.md

 }
 ```

-**Please note: the behaviour of how the intervention events are presented to the user is out of the control of this repo.** Please refer to  https://github.com/zooniverse/Panoptes-Front-End/ for specific details of intervention message handling.
+**Please note: the behaviour of how the interventions events are presented to the user is out of the control of this repo.** Please refer to  https://github.com/zooniverse/Panoptes-Front-End/ for specific details on intervention message handling.

 ### `POST /subject_queues`